 Diners will also be served a selection of light finger sandwiches, always without crusts.
 Cucumber sandwiches are the most famous variety, alongside other staples such as smoked salmon and cream cheese, egg mayonnaise and cress, and coronation chicken.
 There will also always be a selection of sweet treats, cakes and pastries.
 Cakes will be served in small portions or slices which can be easily picked up, while pastries such as tarts and éclairs will be miniatures.
 Bite-sized sweets like macaroons and teacakes are also commonplace on the top of the silver tray.

 Naturally, a principle part of afternoon tea is the tea itself.
 Thirst-quenching and refreshing, tea is a natural pick-me-up and is perfect for washing down indulgent servings of cakes and sandwiches.
 The best parlours will offer a large variety of teas from all over the world, ranging from traditional blends and historical flavours to more modern herbal infusions.
 Some will also offer a glass of Champagne for special occasions.

-For extra special occasions or exclusive gatherings, afternoon tea can be served in the private dining room at The Northall.
-The beautiful space can seat between 12 and 20 people, and menus can be tailored to suit guests’ tastes.
+For extra special occasions or exclusive gatherings of up to 18 guests, afternoon tea can be served in the private dining room at The Northall.
 With stunning surroundings, flavoursome teas and delicious sweet treats, there’s a reason that our British Afternoon Tea experience repeatedly tops lists of the best afternoon teas in London.